lpacis/flask-docker-api/README.md

 https://www.docker.com/

-Next, in the root project directory run the following command in a bash console - `bash start.sh` This will build and run the image on port 56733:80
+Next, in the root project directory run the following command in a bash console - `bash start.sh` This will build the image and run the container on port 56733:80 which you can now go to localhost:56733

 You can reload change by using the command `touch uwsgi.ini`